 If you stick to cooking for yourself and buying the bulk of your food at supermarkets, eating in Sweden is surprisingly cheap.

-Cheap foreign supermarkets like Lidl and Netto have appeared in Sweden in recent years, making it easier to stock up on budget groceries.
+Cheap foreign supermarkets such as Lidl have appeared in Sweden in recent years, making it easier to stock up on budget groceries.

 Swedish brands like ICA, Hemköp and Coop can be reasonably priced too, but try to avoid smaller branches in the centre of cities like Gothenburg and Stockholm, which tend to be more expensive than larger, out-of-town stores.